gigablah/durian/README.md

 $app->route('/hello/{name}', function () {
     return 'Hello '.$this->param('name');
 });
-$app->run();
+$app->run(Symfony\Component\HttpFoundation\Request::createFromGlobals());
 ```

 Nothing special there.
-But since this is a PHP 5.5 microframework, it has been tailored to take advantage of shiny new [generator functions][2].
+The `Application` container is based on [Pimple][2] and inherits its functions for defining lazy loading services.
+We also make use of the Symfony2 `Request` object so you have access to request headers, parameters and cookies.
+But since this is a PHP 5.5 microframework, it has been tailored to take advantage of shiny new [generator functions][3].
 We'll explore that starting with `Application::route`.

 Routing
 -------